jbteja/py-toolkit-tj18/README.md

 ## 🚀 Overview

-A structured collection of reusable Python scripts designed for automation, system utilities, and everyday engineering tasks.
+A collection of reusable Python scripts designed for automation, system utilities, and everyday engineering tasks.
 This repo is built with a focus on modular configurations, isolated dependencies, and a portable Dev Container setup to ensure a consistent environment across any machine.

 ## 💡 Motivation